This is a glossary of terms used in Sysudoku posts and pages.

 mark – A pencil mark.
 A small number representing the presence of a candidate in a cell.

 nice loop – a closed alternating inference chain.
 End candidates of every link are toxic sets.
-Alternate node coloring creates a cluster with one color representing clockwise traversal, and the other representing counterclockwise.

 pattern slicing – The division of patterns into disjoint sets based on slink partners they include.